Characters : Sandman

 Realizing it was the only place where he could have a measure of safety, he remained on the lonely, forbidden area beach.
 Until the fateful day that a Nuclear test explosion caught him unawares.
 By some incredible accident, the molecules of his body merged at that radioactive instant with the molecules of the sand under his feet.
 In doing so his body took on the qualities of the sand itself.
 He became the Sandman, who is virtually indestructible.

 Making his way back to New York, Flint went directly to Marcy's apartment to tell her that their problems were over, that he could now steal whatever he wanted, but found her with Vic.
 He nearly killed them for betraying him, but he decided that they were beneath him, that a man of his power needed a worthy enemy.
-He got his wish, after Spider-Man captured him with a vacuum cleaner.
+He got his wish in Spider-Man.
+(Friendly Neighborhood Spider-Man Annual #1)

 Marko returned to his criminal ways (he was really just a thief at heart), and proved impossible for the police to capture.
 Bullets passed through him without hurting him, he could disappear by seeming to be nothing more than a pile of sand in a construction site and his malleable form made him able to fashion all sorts of weapons out of his hands.
 This talent brought him to the attention of Dr Octopus, who made him an original member of the Sinister Six.

 Flint was always a street thug at heart, although he did try to be the mastermind once.
 He led the Enforcers (Montana, Ox and Fancy Dan) in an attempt to kidnap the Human Torch.
 It worked for a while, until Spidey showed up.